 When investors are selecting a business to put their money in, they typically want a good return.
 The business’s cost of capital tells them the level of risk they would be taking on to attain that return.
 A high cost of capital signals more risk; a lower one indicates less risk.

 An investor typically wants to see a rate of return that is, at a bare minimum, equal to his or her investment.
 But ideally, the rate of return exceeds that initial investment.
-Having details on your cost of capital can go a long way to helping a potential investor make the decision whether to invest.
+Having details on your cost of capital can go a long way to helping a potential investor make the decision on whether or not to invest.

 2. There Are Actually Two Costs to Consider